dgg/Dgg.Solid.ByExample/solid/dip.md

 degradation is often due to poor management of dependencies

-change of direction of dependencies comes natural in proper bject-oriented code
+change of direction of dependencies comes natural in proper object-oriented code

 ---